China to implement ‘emergency’ level censorship over zero-Covid protests: Report

 Story highlights

-Social media platforms like Weibo and WeChat have become the preferred move of communication for protestors and although the Chinese authorities have kept a tight watch of them, users have found a way to access foreign sites through VPNs.
+Social media platforms like Weibo and WeChat have become the preferred mode of communication for protesters and although the Chinese authorities have kept a tight watch on them, users have found a way to access foreign sites through VPNs.

-Social media platforms like Weibo and WeChat have become the preferred move of communication for protestors and although the Chinese authorities have kept a tight watch of them, users have found a way to access foreign sites through VPNs.
+Social media platforms like Weibo and WeChat have become the preferred mode of communication for protesters and although the Chinese authorities have kept a tight watch on them, users have found a way to access foreign sites through VPNs.

 The directive reportedly shows a spike in the number of people trying to go past the “Great Firewall” that allows the government to monitor all online activity.
 According to the translation provided by the China Digital Times, the directive speaks about the concerns of the government at present and initiates the “Level I Internet Emergency Response, the highest level of content management”.